cnrancher/octopus/docs/adaptors/design_of_adaptor.md

         string name = 1;
         // Version of the API the adaptor was built against. string version = 2;
-        // Name of the unix socket the adaptor is listening on, it's in the form `*.socket`. string endpoint = 3;
+        // Name of the unix socket the adaptor is listening on, it's in the form `*.sock`. string endpoint = 3;
     }
     ```